What type of Pension Plan is this?

 Who runs this Plan?

 We have a "Joint" Board of Trustees to govern and administer our Plan.
-Our Board consists of three Employer Trustees, three Union Trustees, and two Pensioner Trustees.
+Our Board consists of three Employer Trustees, three Union Trustees, and three Pensioner Trustees.
 Each Trustee serves a 3-year term.
 The Board hires an Administrator to oversee the day to day administration of the Plan.

 Who is eligible to join the Plan?

 Each Employee of an Employer, signatory to an agreement with Local Union 8, is eligible to join the Plan.

 When do I become a Member of this Pension Plan?

 You become an "Active" Plan Member with a vested right when the Plan receives the first pension contributions from your Employer and providing you have completed an Enrollment Form (designation of beneficiary is required) with the Administration Office.
 You will continue to be an "Active" Plan Member as long as your Employer contributes to the Plan.
 A vested right means your non-forfeitable right to benefits earned through Employer contributions regardless of your employment status.

 When is an Employer required to start remitting contributions on my behalf?

 If you work for an Employer signatory to a Provincial Collective Agreement with Local 8, your Employer must remit pension contributions on your behalf based on hours you work/earn.